AdobeDocs/campaign-standard.en/help/channels/using/designing-a-landing-page.md

    ![](assets/lp_parameters_6.png)

-## Setting permissions and pre-loading data
+## Setting permissions and pre-loading data {#setting-permissions-and-pre-loading-data}

 Access to a landing page can be restricted to identified visitors, who come from a link in a message sent by Campaign for example.
 In this case, you can preload their data in the landing page.
 To do this: